LLNL/variorum/src/docs/sphinx/VariorumAPI.rst

 This interface has been developed from the point of view of higher-level tools that utilize Variorum on diverse architectures and need to make node-level decisions.
-When the underlying hardware does not directly support a node-level power cap, a best-effort power cap is determined in sofware to provide an easier interface for higher-level tools (e.g. Flux, Kokkos, etc).
+When the underlying hardware does not directly support a node-level power cap, a best-effort power cap is determined in software to provide an easier interface for higher-level tools (e.g. Flux, Kokkos, etc).

 For example, while IBM Witherspoon inherently provides the ability to set a